 Across from Cyclone Sam's is a small strip of midway games added in 1978.
 Games include Break-A-Plate, Slam Dunk (basketball free-throw), Dart Vader (Darts), and Cat Whack.
 Game Street USA was built in 1978 and remains almost identical in both structure and function as it did when it was built.

-Like many wooden coasters, Timberwolf has been re-tracked multiple times in its lifetime.
+Like many wooden coasters, Timber Wolf has been re-tracked multiple times in its lifetime.
 The first re-tracking was in 1995, which also beefed up the coasters overall structure, with the end result creating a speed and thrill-generating machine.
-Over the following two decades, Timberwolf received very little attention beyond normal maintenance.
-It currently is in the process of a four-year re-track, which has created tension among many Timberwolf fans; many believe that it has made the ride much less thrilling, while others see the re-track job as a positive to the ride experience, offering a much smoother, and more enjoyable ride experience.
+Over the following two decades, Timber Wolf received very little attention beyond normal maintenance.
+A four-year re-tracking/re-structuring program was completed in 2018, and included replacing the rides entire 580-degree helix with a 70-degree banked turn.
+The re-tracking of Timber Wolf has created tension among many Timber Wolf fans; many believe that it has made the ride much less thrilling, while others see the re-track job as a positive to the ride experience, offering a much smoother, and more enjoyable ride experience.
 Guests must be 48" or taller to ride Timberwolf.

 Snoopy's Arcade 1976 (re-named 2003)-current